alimehdirazab/pulse/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-# Pulse
+# PulseCore

-Pulse is a powerful, flexible, and modern state management solution for Flutter.
-Inspired by Cubit and other state management patterns, Pulse provides a robust API for managing, reacting to, and providing state throughout your Flutter app.
-Pulse is designed for simplicity, performance, and scalability, and introduces unique features for advanced use cases.
+PulseCore is a powerful, flexible, and modern state management solution for Flutter.
+Inspired by Cubit and other state management patterns, PulseCore provides a robust API for managing, reacting to, and providing state throughout your Flutter app.
+PulseCore is designed for simplicity, performance, and scalability, and introduces unique features for advanced use cases.

 ---